nitukumarii/The-Cloud-Engineer-Handbook/README.md

 # ☁️The Cloud Engineer Handbook

-## Why I Built This

-Every interview taught me something.

-Sometimes I answered well.
-Sometimes I missed concepts I thought I knew.
+##  Welcome 👋

+Welcome to this space.

+This repository is a reflection of my journey toward becoming a better Cloud, DevOps, and Site Reliability Engineer (SRE).

+Over the years, I've continuously upskilled myself through self-learning, exploring technologies and concepts that I haven't always had the opportunity to work with professionally.
+I believe that learning shouldn't be limited to the tools we use every day, so I've invested time in understanding how systems work, building hands-on projects, and strengthening my fundamentals.
-Sometimes one follow-up question exposed a gap I never realized existed.

-Instead of letting those lessons disappear after each interview, I decided to document everything.
+Every interview has also taught me something.
+Sometimes I answered confidently, while other times a single follow-up question exposed a gap in my understanding that I didn't know existed.
+Instead of letting those lessons fade away, I decided to document them.

-This repository is my personal knowledge base—a place where I collect Linux concepts, Cloud and DevOps notes, production troubleshooting guides, automation examples, and the real interview questions I have faced throughout my career.
+This repository serves as my personal knowledge base, where I organize everything I'm learning—from Linux, Cloud, Kubernetes, Docker, Terraform, and DevOps tools to production troubleshooting, automation, and real interview questions I've encountered throughout my career.

-My goal isn't just to memorize answers for the next interview.
-It's to truly understand how systems work, learn from every mistake, and become a better engineer one topic at a time.
+My goal isn't just to prepare for interviews.
+It's to build a solid understanding of the technologies I work with, continuously improve my problem-solving skills, and grow into a well-rounded engineer.

-If this repository helps someone avoid the same mistakes I made or prepares them for their next interview, then it has served its purpose.

-Learning never stops, and neither will this repository.
+As I continue learning, solving new challenges, and gaining new experiences, this repository will continue to evolve alongside me.